Inti: The Sun God of the Inca

 Where does Inti appear in PeruMagazin?

-Inti appears in the sections Inca Mythology, Inca Gods, and in the stories of Perusina and Perusino.
+Inti appears in the sections on Inca mythology, Inca gods, as well as in the stories, facts, and interviews by Perusina and Perusino.

 Sources